Post Covid-19, hydrotherapy treatment could be the way back to fitness

 When it was Government policy to increase funding for the NHS, hydrotherapy pools were installed in many hospitals.
 But these pools needed maintenance and trained staff – so NHS has let many close as a way of saving money.
 What a waste!

 There is no reason why we can’t adapt Italy’s ideas to improve our health and wellbeing – just sad we don’t have their massive thermal pools and heated mineral water springs!
 Believe it or not, the pool above was part of the clinic I went to for treatment in Italy, where warm water gushes out of the ground for free!
 At 8 am I joined a session for local OAPs with osteoporosis, and it was heaving with about 20 happy pensioners splashing around.

 However, a pool doesn’t have to be enormous to give tremendous benefits and help with rehabilitation.

 Where to find Hydrotherapy

-Now that some NHS hospitals are thinking of closing their pools to save money, hospitals often ‘hide’ theirs; in one major London hospital my Consultant said she had heard there was a pool in her hospital, but couldn’t find anything about it – could I? !!!
-I kid you not!
-Another London hospital is always changing its mind – sometimes their pool is open, and sometimes not, depending upon their whims.
+Now that some NHS hospitals are thinking of closing their pools to save money, hospitals often ‘hide’ theirs; in one major London hospital my Consultant said she had heard there was a pool in her hospital, but didn’t know where – did I? !!!
+Another London hospital is always changing its mind – sometimes their pool is open, and sometimes not, depending upon their funding.

-Pools, I have found, range from basic ones, with bad disability aids, up to superb private hospital pools where celebrities go for exercise after hip operations (Molton Brown shampoo and shower gel in all the changing rooms!)
+Pools can range from basic with few disability aids, up to superb private hospital pools where celebrities go for exercise after hip operations (Molton Brown shampoo and shower gel in all the changing rooms!)
 I saw Craig Revel Horwood in one, during his Strictly stint.
 The best one I have found is the NHS one at the Nuffield Centre in Oxford.
 Yet this is frequently empty, as patients are limited to a few sessions, then that’s your lot.
 Meanwhile, this pool floats on, empty of patients.